DanielRitter96/DanielRitter96.github.io/README.md

       <figure class="zoom-container">
         <img width="1055" height="1100" alt="tertiär" src="https://github.com/user-attachments/assets/4e5d8cb8-bf7c-48f3-9102-35337c489a0e"  class="zoom-img">
       </figure>
       <figcaption>"The work is in a huge gilded and carved frame, with three cusps covered placed on jutting corbels.
-The three arches are decorated with vegetable motifs; over them are three panels (whose upper frame is lost), containing the paintings, from the left, of the Angel of the Annunciation, the Blessing *Christ between Cherubims* and the Annunciation. [...]."</figcaption>
+The three arches are decorated with vegetable motifs; over them are three panels (whose upper frame is lost), containing the paintings, from the left, of the Angel of the Annunciation, the Blessing <i>Christ between Cherubims</i> and the Annunciation. [...]."</figcaption>
     </td>
   </tr>
 </table>